This research has now been updated, for more information about the latest research please see our latest report Dementia UK: Update.

 The report showed that as the UK's population ages the number of people with dementia will grow substantially.
 It also showed that dementia cost the UK £17 billion a year.

-Alzheimer's Society has now updated this research, for more information about current statistics please see Dementia UK: Second edition.
+Alzheimer's Society has now updated this research, for more information about current statistics please see Dementia UK: Update.

 What did the report find?